jjulien/hiera-regex/README.md

 # Hiera Regex
-Hiera Regex matches client facts against a regex string to provide hierarchical data.
+Hiera Regex is a data backend for hiera that matches client facts against a regex string.
 A typical use case would be matching against a hostname pattern rather than using the standard file backend where each FQDN would require it's own file.

 ## How it works
 Hiera regex works very similar to the standard file backend with hiera with the exception of the filename used to lookup data.
 The last key in a hierarchy is used as the filename with the .regex extension for lookups.
 So if you wanted to do a regex on the `::fqdn` fact, your filename would be fqdn.regex.